Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md

 ## Infrastructure vs. Application-level updates

-There are two main parts involved in the AlwaysOn reference implementation:
+There are two main parts involved in the Azure Mission-Critical reference implementation:

 1. Underlying infrastructure.
 This is mostly deployed using Terraform and its associated configuration.
 1. Application.
 This on top, which is based on Docker containers and, for the UI, npm-built artifacts (HTML and JavaScript).

 In many customer systems there is an assumption that application updates are more frequent than infrastructure updates, and, as such, there are different update procedures for each.
-Within a public cloud infrastructure, these changes can happen at a much faster pace and it is this and the rate of change on the Azure platform that led AlwaysOn to utilize only one deployment process whether application or infrastructure.
+Within a public cloud infrastructure, these changes can happen at a much faster pace and it is this and the rate of change on the Azure platform that led Azure Mission-Critical to utilize only one deployment process whether application or infrastructure.
 This allows:

 - **One consistent process.** This mean less chances for mistakes if changes in both infrastructure and application get mixed together within a release (whether intentional or not).
 - **Enables proper blue/green deployment** for every update utilizing a gradual migration of traffic to the new release.